natla/javascript-ui-and-dom/README.md

-# javascript-ui-and-dom
+# Telerik Academy -  JavaScript UI &amp; DOM

-Telerik Academy -  JavaScript UI &amp; DOM course - Homework
+ Homework for the course